 This figure is from a 2015 paper, Mind-Set Interventions Are a Scalable Treatment for Academic Underachievement, and it comes out of the PERTS group, which generally does great work (as far as I as an outsider can tell).

 There’s something fascinating about this study.
 I think, very quietly, their work represents a conceptual shift in research on mindset.
 The move is away from mindset and toward interventions as the main object of study.

-I have Carol Dweck’s Mindset book, and it’s pretty clear that mindset is a uniquely powerful force in our motivational psychology.
+I have Carol Dweck’s Mindset book, and it’s pretty clear that for her mindset is supposed to be a uniquely powerful force in our motivational psychology.
+It is the key.
 There really are two types of people: people who view intelligence as fixed or malleable, and this is a major factor in your motivation and subsequent success in a variety of arenas.

 But check out this 2015 paper and check out that figure — there are two interventions that they tested, and only one of them has anything to do with mindset.
 First, the typical implicit theory of intelligence intervention:

 Growth-mind-set interventions convey that intelligence can grow when students work hard on challenging tasks—and thus that struggle is an opportunity for growth, not a sign that a student is incapable of learning.